 Gulfstream Aerospace has been based in Savannah since 1967.
 The subsidiary of General Dynamics employed 9,000 people in Savannah.
 However, in July 2020 the company announced the layoff of 700 workers in Savannah due to the loss of business during the COVID-19 pandemic.
 That came a year after the company announced the layoff of 362 employees.
 A month earlier, Gulfstream had opened a new $55 million, 200,000-square-foot maintenance, repair and overhaul facility that could create 200 customer-support jobs.

-Nick Zoller, the city’s senior director of marketing and communication, told 60 Days USA that Gulfstream and Savannah’s port continue to be major employers.
+Nick Zoller, the city’s senior director of marketing and communication, told 60 Days USA in spring 2021 that Gulfstream and Savannah’s port continue to be major employers.

 “We’re proud to be home to a major manufacturer of aeronautical products,” he said.

 The Savannah area has a strong military presence.
 Fort Stewart, the Army’s largest installation east of the Mississippi River, is 40 miles southwest of town.
 Hunter Army Airfield, a 350-acre facility in Savannah, provides civilian-military support to Fort Stewart.
 It also features an 11,375-foot runway that allows the Third Infantry Division to deploy personnel and cargo worldwide.

 Zoller noted the city had a historic election in 2019 that resulted in a super majority of African Americans on the City Council.
 Seven of the 9 council members, including the mayor, are African-American.
 Five of them are Black women.